gree/Orion/README.md

 If you would like to use a different method for authentication, it is possible to set this up.
 In order to do so, determine a short form name for you authentication method (in all capital letters).
 For the following examples, assume your short form name is chosen to be "NEWAUTHMETHOD".

 Create a file in the helpers folder named after your short form name.
 For example, `newauthmethod_authentication_helper.php`.
 Make sure you include the trailing `_authentication_helper.php` in the file name.
-You will then need to define the functionality for 3 (or potentiall 4) methods, and place them in this file.
+You will then need to define the functionality for 3 (or potentially 4) methods, and place them in this file.

 ```php
 function auth_get_user(){